milaninayak123/pl300-powerbi-notes/notes/13-visual-calculations.md

 # Part 13 — Visual Calculations

+*DAX written directly on a visual, and when to use one instead of a model-level measure.*

 **Visual Calculations** are DAX written directly on a visual instead of in the semantic model — they only exist for that one chart or table.

 > **Measure → model-level, reusable everywhere.
 Visual Calculation → visual-level, lives on one chart only.**